 To learn more about how we test, check out our full VPN methodology here.

-We last tested Avira Phantom VPN on December 10, 2024.
+We last tested Avira Phantom VPN on August 18, 2025.

 Our experience

-Avira Phantom VPN is also a bare bones VPN, so there aren't many features.
-Once it's downloaded, the only option it really shows is the ability to swap server locations.
-The settings have options for the kill switch and to block malicious sites and content, but that's about it.
+Avira Phantom VPN is a bare-bones virtual private network (VPN), so there aren't many features.
+Once it's downloaded, the only option on the dashboard is the ability to swap server locations.

-We uninstalled and reinstalled Avira Phantom VPN but this proceeded to happen three more times, making it practically unusable.
 Considering Avira's price point, lack of features, and struggles with speed and security, we wouldn't recommend this VPN.
 We also thought its user interface had a “cheap” appearance and could use some help in the design department.

 Who is Avira Phantom VPN best for?

 Avira Phantom VPN is a decent choice if you're already purchasing Avira Prime, which is the antivirus's premium plan.
 It can hide your IP address and location while securing your private data with AES-256 encryption.
-For example, it’s useful if you want to access your banking information or purchase items over the internet while using an unsecured public Wi-Fi hotspot at a coffee shop or airport.

 Unfortunately, it lacks a lot of features and the ability to maintain decent speeds.
 It also failed our kill switch tests, which could be an issue while on public Wi-Fi if your VPN connection drops.
 We think the service is pricey on its own, so we'd only consider using it if we were already going all in on Avira.